JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 ```
 FUNCTION AfxStrParse (BYREF wszMainStr AS CONST WSTRING, _
-   BYVAL nPosition AS LONG = 1, BYREF wszDelimiter AS CONST WSTRING = ",") AS CWSTR
+   BYVAL nPosition AS LONG = 1, BYREF wszDelimiter AS CONST WSTRING = ",") AS DWSTRING
 ```

 | Parameter  | Description |